decentralized-identity/trustdidweb-v03/spec/specification.md

       5. The contents of the initial DIDDoc, in the form: `{"value": <DIDDoc>}`
    4. Calculate the [[ref: Entry Hash]] (`entryHash`) of the DID Entry as defined in the [Entry Hash Generation and Validation](#entry-hash-generation-and-validation) section of this specification.
    5. Update the `entryHash` with the value produced in the previous step.
    6. Generate a [[ref: Data Integrity]] proof across the entry using an authorized key from the DID, and the `entryHash` as the proof `challenge`.
 The definition of "authorized" in this case is specified in the [Authorization Keys](#authorization-keys) section of this specification.
-The proof becomes the last JSON item in the entry.
+The proof becomes the sixth and last JSON item in the DID log entry.
    7. Put the resulting entry, with extraneous white space removed as the contents of a file `didlog.txt` and publish the file at the appropriate location defined by the `did:tdw` value.
       1. This is a logical operation -- how a deployment serves the `didlog.txt` content is not constrained.

 A controller **MAY** generate an equivalent `did:web` DIDDoc and publish it as defined in the [Publishing a Parallel `did:web` DID](#publishing-a-parallel-didweb-did) section of this specification.
 The `did:web` DIDDoc could be used for backwards compatibility as a transition is made from `did:web` to `did:tdw`.
-Verifiers using the `did:web` lose the verifiable properties and history of the
-`did:tdw` for the convenience of the simple retrieval of the `did:web` DIDDoc.
+Verifiers using the `did:web` lose the verifiable properties and history of the `did:tdw` for the convenience of the simple retrieval of the `did:web` DIDDoc.

-### Read (Resolve)
+#### Read (Resolve)

 The following steps MUST be executed to resolve the DIDDoc for a `did:tdw` DID: